 followed its procedures properly.
 However, they should normally

 only do this after using the Council's own complaints process;

-- complain to the Standards Board for England if they have
+- complain to the Monitoring Officer if they have evidence

-evidence which they think shows that a councillor has not followed
+which they think shows that a councillor has not followed the

 - inspect the Council's accounts and make their views known to

 The Council welcomes participation by its citizens in its work.